 Eliza Getman, our chaplain, is an integral part of the team that cares for patients at the hospice.
 She also supports carers and the bereavement team.

-Nigel coordinates spiritual support for everyone, of any faith or none.
+Eliza coordinates spiritual support for everyone, of any faith or none.
 There are many questions that people have when they are approaching the end of life, with which the chaplaincy team can help by listening and talking through.

-Nigel is also there for staff and volunteers, supporting them in their own faiths and philosophies of life, helping them in their work of supporting patients and families.
+Eliza is also there for staff and volunteers, supporting them in their own faiths and philosophies of life, helping them in their work of supporting patients and families.

 Whilst Eliza holds Christian services, she also coordinates care with other cultures and faiths, often forging links with local networks to reconnect patients.

 Our chaplaincy team is based at Searle House hospice in Exeter, but also visits our day hospice centres in Tiverton and Honiton and can visit people in their homes if that is requested by staff or families.
 The Hospiscare chapel at Searle House is a quiet space for contemplation reflection.